WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 10/Season 10.md

 #### The Jail Break and Threats

 Rather than engaging with the peace proposal, [[Ssahan]] executed a daring escape from his prison cell. he fails and burns to death, his first message to the server after this was ominous: "u lot gonna die soon."
 This threat set the tone for what would become a day of escalating tensions.

+>[!info] Declassified Information
+> AXIS would work on building an arsenal of weapons to prepare for war including the following
+> you can read more at [[Declassified Season 10 operations#Ibattus Killer 6000]]
 #### The Alliance Collapse

 As the day progressed, the tension reached a breaking point.
 In what would become a pivotal moment in Season 10 politics, [[iBattus]] left the SarCraft group chat entirely, effectively withdrawing from server politics in dramatic fashion.